 Why we want to charge payment processing charges

 Firstly as I’m sure many of our customers can appreciate, a shipping container is not your typical consumer product.
 We are primarily an industrial supply company and as such only a tiny proportion of our customer base are consumers buying shipping containers for their own private use.

 As a business we act very much like a commodity trader, we are selling an expensive item for the slimmest possible profit margin.
 When the payment charge on a single shipping container can go over £50, this is a significant chunk of our mark up and we simply cannot absorb this cost.

-Some of our products are being sold for under £100 mark up at our end and we genuinely can’t afford to loose half our profit on a job.
-We don’t particularly want to reduce our range to only our most profitable options either.
+Some of our products are being sold for under £100 mark up at our end and we genuinely can’t afford to loose or absorb half our profit on a job.
+We don’t particularly want to reduce our range to only our most profitable options either or limit our options to customers in any way.
 If we raise our prices across the board we may be uncompetitive versus a competing business that is pricing a commercial rather than a consumer price and we are aware that we are in a very price sensitive industry.
 We feel if we arbitrarily increase our costs across the board we will loose business as a result, we also feel this isn’t fair to the customers we have who do not pay via credit card or other payment options which incur charges for us as a business.

 On top of this, for us to be able to accept card payments, we need to undertake various compliance stress tests to ensure our systems are up to scratch to meet credit card rules (which we pay for as a business overhead) and we need to invest time and money ensuing our staff are fully trained in card payment processing rules and guidelines.

 The capacity to take credit cards is not free or even cheap when its only a minority of our customers using this service.
 We do want to continue to offer credit card payments as we understand this is a lot easier for some of our customers.